Last Updated: August 8, 2024

 The family's path to fortune began in the late 1800s when Ernest Wertheimer emigrated from Alsace to Paris and purchased the theatrical makeup company Bourjois, which developed the first dry rouge.
 Ernest's sons Pierre and Paul took over the family business in 1917.
 By 1920, the company was the largest and most successful cosmetic and fragrance company in France.

 As the decades passed, Chanel was ultimately unhappy with the deal she'd made with Wertheimer and tried to regain control of Parfums Chanel.
-She sued the Wertheimers in 1935, but lost her case.
-Then, World War II brought the Nazis to Paris and all Jewish-owned property and business enterprises were seized.
+She sued the Wertheimers in 1935 but lost her case.
+Then, World War II brought the Nazis to Paris, and all Jewish-owned property and business enterprises were seized.
 Chanel saw the opportunity to get the fortune her fragrance generated back in her control.
 She contacted the German officials and told them that the Jewish Wertheimers owned her perfume and it was her legal right as an Aryan to take it from them.
-What Coco did not know, is that the Wertheimers anticipated the Nazi mandates against Jews and had fled to New York in 1940.
-However, before they did, they had turned over full legal control of Parfums Chanel over to a French business man and Christian, Felix Amiot.
-At the end of the world, Amiot turned Parfums Chanel back over to the Wertheimers.
+What Coco did not know was that the Wertheimers anticipated the Nazi mandates against Jews and had fled to New York in 1940.
+However, before they did, they had turned over full legal control of Parfums Chanel over to a French businessman and Christian, Felix Amiot.
+At the end of the war, Amiot turned Parfums Chanel back over to the Wertheimers.
 When Coco Chanel died in 1971, the family bought out her stake in the company.

 Gerard is based in Geneva, Switzerland.
 Alain lives in New York and has been credited with resurrecting the Chanel brand when he took over control of the company from his father in 1974.